einaralex/custom-server-alias/README.md

+# Custom server + Alias

+'helpers/*' should resolve to either './helpers' or './shared/helpers'

+`npm run go` to build, start and observe error.

-# Custom server with TypeScript + Nodemon example
+# Custom server with TypeScript + Nodemon example (Custom Server + Alias)

 The example shows how you can use [TypeScript](https://typescriptlang.com) on both the server and the client while using [Nodemon](https://nodemon.io/) to live reload the server code without affecting the Next.js universal code.

-Server entry point is `server/index.ts` in development and `dist/index.js` in production.
+Server entry point is `server/index.ts` in development and `dist/server/index.js` in production.
 The second directory should be added to `.gitignore`.

 ## How to use